zaclimon/AnimeMediaStreamer-Renamer/README.md

-HorribleSubs Renamer (hsrenamer)
+Anime Media Streamer Renamer (amsrenamer)
 ================================

-hsrenamer is an simple utility to rename HorribleSubs releases for easy import into media streamers.
-(Plex)
+amsrenamer is an simple utility to rename given anime releases for easy import into media streamers.

 Prerequisites
 =============